ideafablabs/worldclock/README.md

 ## Install
-Download this project and install in your Arduino home folder ...
+Download this project and install in to your Arduino home folder ... compile and upload to esp32